 Joseph M. Mansour, Ph.D. is Professor Emeritus of Mechanical and Aerospace Engineering at Case Western Reserve University.
 His research is concerned with the mechanical behavior of cartilaginous tissues in normal, diseased, and repaired states.
 He uses both mathematical and experimental models to characterize the tissue.
 Mechanical characterization is an essential component of the overall understanding of these tissues which perform a mechanical function.

 J. Michael Sorrell, Ph.D. is a Senior Research Associate and Director of the Monoclonal Antibody Facility.
 His current studies are directed towards human dermal fibroblast populations of skin.

-Jean F. Welter, M.D., Ph.D. is a Research Associate Professor in the Department of Biology, and Director of the Bioreactor core facility in the Skeletal Research Center.
+Jean F. Welter, M.D., Ph.D. is a Research Associate Professor in the Department of Biology, Associate Director of the Center, and Director of the Bioreactor core facility in the Skeletal Research Center.
 His current primary research interests include mesenchymal stem cell-based tissue-engineering and cell-based therapies, particularly of cartilage and bone.
 A major line of work focusses on understanding and meeting the metabolic demands of differentiating stem cells, both through optimization of the cell population and through enhancement of mass-transport in the developing engineered cartilage.
 Other interests include the development of required ancillary technologies for cartilage tissue engineering, such as bioreactors and monitoring and imaging techniques as well as computer modelling, mechanobiology, and bone grafting and bone-graft substitutes.